Towards Explicit Discrete Holography: Aperiodic Spin Chains from Hyperbolic Tilings: Regular hyperbolic tilings

 Since the auxiliary vertex $\circledast$ disappears from the sequence after the first inflation step, \eqref{InflationRulesForP=3} can be effectively treated as a binary inflation rule.
 For the more general $p>3$ case, the inflation rule is

 The $q=3$ case is somewhat pathological, in the sense that it requires three letters as well as the introduction of a deletion rule that removes a particular letter each step.
 This case is considered separately in Appendix \ref{apx:GeneralTensorNetwork} where we provide an alternative approach.

-For the general case, the substitution matrix (\ref{substitution matrix}) reads
+By way of example, consider the \pq{5}{4} tiling represented in Fig.\,\ref{multifig:54tiling}.
+The seed word in this case reads $aaaaa$, and, according to (\ref{GeneralInflationRules}), the inflation rule maps $a\mapsto ab aab$ and $b\mapsto ab$.
+As a matter of convention, for the word associated to a given vertex by the inflation rule, the letters get assigned to the vertices in a clockwise fashion, starting from the leftmost vertex which is not connected with the previous sequence.
+By construction, this vertex will be of type $a$.
+Thus, after one inflation step, we obtain the sequence $abaababaababaababaababaab$, which can be verified by the reader comparing with the sequence of red and blue dots in Fig.\,\ref{multifig:54tiling}.